invzhi/timex/README.md

     - Working with standard library: conversion with type `time.Time`.
     - Parsing & Formatting: conversion with formatted strings.
     - Getter: get year, quarter, month, day of year, day of month, day of week.
-    - Manipulation: addition and subtraction with years, month, days.
+    - Manipulation: addition and subtraction with years, months, days.
     - Comparison: comparing dates with `Before`, `After`, `Equal`.
     - Serialization: JSON and database.